taehoon-yoon/NeRF-PyTorch/README.md

   - Enter angle between (0~90).
 Latitude angle in **Result** section is 30 degree.

 (4) Enter rendering size.
   - This is the number of total images to render.
 It will evenly seperate the longitude angle(0~360) with a given number.
 It takes about 1 minute to render one image in ```GTX1080Ti```.
 The program automatically finds fps to generate GIF with total 5 seconds to fully rotate in space.
 So for example, if the rendering size is 60, then the fps will be 5fps.
 The GIF in **Result** section was rendered with **300 rendering size**.
 More than 300 rendering size will generate GIF which takes more than 5 seconds to fully rotate in space, since the maximum fps is fixed to 60fps.
+Those of you, who wants more than 60 fps go to [code](https://github.com/sillsill777/NeRF-PyTorch/blob/4847d7381c7445cb7908c7ffad1652f2a4fe5074/Inference.py#L79) and change the fps.

+(5) Enter file name to save rendered images.
+  - Rendered images will be saved under ```rendered_Image/FILE_NAME_YOU_ENTERED/```.
+After the program ends, the ```final.gif``` is the GIF made with the rendered images.

+(6) Enter the model name to render image.
+  - After training there will be lots of saved model in ```models/exp_name/```.
+You can choose the specific model to render image.
+For example if you want to render images with the saved model parameter ```Epoch_100.tar```, enter ```Epoch_100``` in prompt.
+If you just want to use the model with the best ```PSNR_test``` achieved, enter **0**
+  - If you see the blue box, it means that the model is successfully loaded.

+:heavy_check_mark: As in the **Training** section, if you are using mutiple gpus, you can facilitate it to render images with different type of object or differnet latitude angle in parallel.
+For the detail, consult the above **Training** section.

+### Use Pretrained model right away!